Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune

 Eventually, only Huguette is left (she died in 2010, at the age of 104).
 The Clark real estate holdings stretched from coast-to-coast, all meticulously maintained…and empty.

-One sprawling estate on the coast of Santa Barbara was worth almost $100 million and cost millions of dollars a year to maintain, but no one had been there since 1951.
+One sprawling estate on the coast of Santa Barbara was worth almost $100 million and cost millions of dollars a year to maintain, but no one had lived there since 1951.
 Huguette’s two massive apartments overlooking Central Park sat empty for 20 years.
 She bought another property in Connecticut and never moved a stick of furniture into it – she never even laid eyes on it

 In the end, the book centers on the people around Huguette who spent a lot of her money.
 Huguette loved to give away money to people, and there are questions about whether she was lucid and generous, or mentally addled and being taken advantage of.
 (Her personal nurse, for example, was given $30 million over 17 years and owned seven homes and a Bentley when Huguette died.)